sivakumar07/bull-board/README.md

 3. `description` (default: `empty`)
    Queue description text.

-4. `prefix` (default: queue `opts.prefix`)
+4. `prefix` (default: `''`)
-   Job name prefix.
-When not provided, the adapter will reuse the queue's own prefix so that queues created with a custom Redis namespace are displayed correctly.
-BullMQ uses the prefix `bull` by default, but you can override it through `opts.prefix` and the dashboard will reflect it automatically.
+   Job name prefix shown on the dashboard.
+If omitted, the adapter will automatically detect a custom queue namespace by inspecting the queue instance.
+When `opts.prefix` differs from BullMQ's default (`bull`), the dashboard will prepend it followed by `:` so that queues using a custom Redis prefix appear correctly without affecting queues using the default namespace.
 5. `queueAdapter.setFormatter(field: 'data' | 'returnValue' | 'name', formatter: (fieldData) => any)`
    You can specify a formatter for `'data' | 'returnValue' | 'name'` job's fields.